bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 ## Keyboard control
 In the plain mode on a computer, there are a few hotkeys available, if an optical component has been selected by clicking on it:
+- "b" toggles the rendering of the laser beams (if not deactivated by the level).
+- "u" brings up a menu to enter the user-name.
+- "p" brings up a menu to enter the password enabling interference features.
+In rotation mode:
 - "w" and "s" allows for fine-control of the pitch angle.
 - "a" and "d" allows for fine-control of the yaw angle.
 - "q" toggles the angular adjustment sensitivity by a factor of 256.
+In translation mode (for the activated axes):
+- "w" and "s" allows for fine-control of the x-movement over the table.
+- "a" and "d" allows for fine-control of the y-movement over the table.
+- "q" toggles the adjustment sensitivity by a factor of 256.
 In VR mode the same controls are available via the small joystick on each controller.
 The "X" button toggles the sensitivity, whereas the "Y" button toggles the visibility of the laser beams.

 ## Features